What Happens to Stock Options in a SPAC Merger?

 SPAC IPO vs Traditional IPO

-What happens to stock options in a SPAC merger or acquisition?
+What happens to stock options and equity in a SPAC?

 As with many things in the land of mergers and buyouts, it depends!
-If your employer may be planning to go public by de-SPACing, consider taking steps to get a plan in place.
-What should employees with stock options do after a SPACquisition?
+If you have stock in a company planning to go public via SPAC, you’ll want to get plan in place ahead of time.
+This article has more on pre-IPO/SPAC planning with equity compensation.

 Accelerated vesting of stock options